iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

   <img src="./resources/272f95fa_KL_components.png">
 </p>

 All the tensors fall to zero information content during training, except for four tensors.
-In some replications of this experiment, we saw one of these four necessary tensors fall to zero information content, and the network typically does not recover the correct answer after that.
+In some replications of this experiment, we saw one of these four necessary tensors fall to zero information content, and CompressARC typically does not recover the correct answer after that.
 Here we are showing a lucky run where the $(color, direction, channel)$ tensor almost falls but gets picked up 200 steps in, which is right around when the samples from the model begin to show the correct colors in the correct boxes.

 We can look at the average output of the [decoding layer](#decoding-layer) corresponding to individual tensors of $z$, to see what information is stored there.
 Each tensor contains a vector of dimension $n\\_channels$ for various indices of the tensor.
 Taking the PCA of these vectors reveals some number of activated components, telling us how many pieces of information are coded by the tensor.